sokolovstas/SublimeWebInspector/README.markdown

 ## Commands

-All commands you can find in "Sublime Web Inspector" command.
-And here a complete list:
+You can find all commands in the "Sublime Web Inspector" namespace.
+Here is a complete list:

 ### Command for controlling debugger
 - swi\_debug\_resume